 No, if you are purchasing physical books.

-Yes, by purchasing the eBooks copies for your family, or group.
+Yes, by purchasing the eBooks copies for your family, or classroom.

 Learn more about these choices – click here.